Milkthistle; Silybum

 Other thistles within the Aster family are used for similar purposes.
 Their active constituents vary, and their effects may also vary.

 Sunflower seems to sensitize ERβ.
-Dandelion is useful for its nutritional value, and there is not enough information available on whether it sensitizes estrogen receptors.
+Dandelion is useful for its nutritional value, and there is not enough information available on its properties compared to sunflower or milkthistles.
+Dandelion, sunflower and chamomile belong to the thistles family.

 Precautions